Homebuyer Guide

 - Leaning or heavily weathered chimney stacks and cracked flaunching around the pots.

 - Sagging gutters and stained fascias, the slow-drip evidence of a roofline that has been letting water past.
-Guttering is a cheap fix caught early.
+Guttering is a cheap fix caught early, but soft or rotten boards behind it mean fascia and soffit replacement in Stockport, not just a re-hang.

 - Bowed or ponding felt on flat roofs over extensions and bays, the classic flat-roof line in survey reports.